-Whereas a state of war unhappily exists between Germany, on the one hand, and Belgium, Luxemburg, and the Netherlands, on the other hand;

-Now, therefore, I, Franklin D. Roosevelt, President of the United States of America, in order to preserve the neutrality of the United States and of its citizens and of persons within its territory and jurisdiction, and to enforce its laws and treaties, and in order that all persons, being warned of the general tenor of the laws and treaties of the United States in this behalf, and of the law of nations, may thus be prevented from any violation of the same, do hereby declare and proclaim that all of the provisions of my proclamation of September 5, 1939, proclaiming the neutrality of the United States in a war between Germany and France; Poland; and the United Kingdom, India, Australia and New Zealand apply equally in respect to Belgium, Luxemburg, and the Netherlands.
+PROCLAIMING THE NEUTRALITY OF THE UNITED STATES IN THE WAR BETWEEN GERMANY, ON THE ONE HAND, AND NORWAY, ON THE OTHER HAND BY THE PRESIDENT OF THE UNITED STATES OF AMERICA A Proclamation WHEREAS a state of war unhappily exists between Germany, on the one hand, and Norway, on the other hand; NOW, THEREFORE, I, FRANKLIN D. ROOSEVELT, President of the United States of America, in order to preserve the neutrality of the United States and of its citizens and of persons within its territory and jurisdiction, and to enforce its laws and treaties, and in order that all persons, being warned of the general tenor of the laws and treaties of the United States in this behalf, and of the law of nations, may thus be prevented from any violation of the same, do hereby declare and proclaim that all of the provisions of my proclamation of September 5, 1939, proclaiming the neutrality of the United States in a war between Germany and France; Poland; and the United Kingdom, India, Australia and New Zealand apply equally in respect to Norway.
 IN WITNESS WHEREOF, I have hereunto set my hand and caused the Seal of the United States of America to be affixed.

-Done at the city of Washington this eleventh day of May, in the year of our Lord [SEAL] nineteen hundred and forty, and of the Independence of the United States of America the one hundred and sixty-fourth.
+DONE at the City of Washington this 25" day of April, in the year of our Lord nineteen [SEAL] hundred and forty, and of the Independence of the United States of America the one hundred and sixty-fourth.
+FRANKLIN D. ROOSEVELT By the President: CORDELL HULL, Secretary of State.